KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * history
 * bookmarks
 * Music Player opt-in and chosen folder
+* per-site permission settings

+Persisted browser state is compressed before it is written to disk.
+When Electron safe storage is available, the compressed payload is also encrypted with OS-backed protection.

 ### Diagnostics

-Diagnostics are generated locally and can be exported manually by the user.
+Diagnostics are generated locally and can be exported manually by the user as encrypted report files.
 No automatic upload path is implemented.

+The browser shell also exposes a runtime checks panel backed by the same diagnostics snapshot so users can validate active security storage, enabled download scan providers, ad-block counters, executable path, and current performance state without leaving the app.

+### Download protection

+Download protection runs through a modular provider chain.
+The current Windows path combines:

+* Windows Defender CLI scanning when available
+* Authenticode signature verification for executable or script-like file types
+* browser-side heuristics and protected open-file gating

+The providers run independently so one unavailable provider does not disable the entire protection flow.

+### Memory safeguards

+Inactive BrowserView tabs already use background throttling.
+The runtime now adds a second layer that can suspend hidden tabs under sustained tab-count or working-set pressure, then restore them automatically when the user returns to them.

 ### Music Player